Azure-Samples/ms-identity-docs-code-javascript/react-spa/README.md

 - ms-graph
 name:
 - React-single-page-app
-description: "This minimal React application demonstrates usage of the Microsoft Authentication Library for React (MSAL React) to: Sign in Azure AD users (authentication) Call a protected web API (authorization) Sign out users"
+description: This minimal React application demonstrates usage of the Microsoft Authentication Library for React (MSAL React) to sign in Azure AD users (authentication), call a protected web API (authorization), and sign out users.
 ---